Lewis’s F1 build, Cambridge, England

 Reflecting on the steaming process during the week it did seem the minute spacings suggested were a little too fast.
 The rib is only pliable for a ten or possibly 20 seconds so in a way why do you need longer?
 However it leaves little time for a beginner to assess the overall form and make corrections as you go.
 Perhaps this contributed to my wonkiness, perhaps it’s my unpracticed eye at assessing this type of thing.
 This was compounded by the desire to get the keel and stringers on in the same day.
 I understand the need for it but it removes some of the opportunity to stand back and assess the bigger picture.

 I’d now finished watching all the back episodes of the Tally Ho build and had moved onto ‘From Acorn to Arrabella’.
-Unlike Tally Ho steam bending was used extensively on Arrabella, especially when problems wre encountered planking the hull.
-It was a moment of inspiration when I realised I could possibly use a samilar technique of in situ steaming on my boat, now called affectionately ‘das boat’ after the German submarine film.
+Unlike Tally Ho steam bending was used extensively on Arrabella, especially when problems were encountered planking the hull.
+It was a moment of inspiration when I realised I could possibly use a similar technique of in situ steaming on my boat, now called affectionately ‘das boat’ after the German submarine film.

-With stringers removed and keel unlashed and kept clamped to some of the good stringers to help keep the desired shape I tried out my technique.
+With stringers removed and keel unlashed but kept clamped to some of the good stringers to help keep the desired shape I tried out my technique.
 According to Wikipedia, polythene melting point is 105 deg C. With steam at only 100, it meant I could loosely rap a piece of heavy duty bin bag around any offending rib and tape the ends together to form a tube.
 Placing the tube of my steam box right on the part of the rib I needed to correct allowed me to steam just the approrpriate bit.
 After two minutes of steaming, the oak softened up nicely and became pliable again.
-Wearing gloves it was fairly easy to manipulate the rib into a better shape and clamp it back to the keel, forcing it to mostly keep the the desired shape.
+Wearing gloves it was fairly easy to manipulate the rib into a better shape and clamp it back to the keel, forcing it to, mostly, keep the desired shape.

 In situ steaming